rumblesan/improviz/README.md

 ```

 There are better clients available for [Vim](https://github.com/rumblesan/improviz-vim) and [Atom](https://github.com/rumblesan/improviz-atom).
-There is a very basic client avaialable for [Emacs](https://github.com/rumblesan/improviz/tree/master/editor/emacs).
+There is a very basic client available for [Emacs](https://github.com/rumblesan/improviz/tree/master/editor/emacs).

 ## Language